xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging-j4-dmenu-desktop.md

 git clone https://github.com/void-linux/void-packages.git
 ```

-It contains everything needed to build a XBPS package[^2] and a collection of
+It contains everything needed to build a XBPS package[^deps] and a collection of
 templates for packages in the official repositories.

 If you have experience with other package managers, I should note that